-Location: Next to the Rhine River, a few minutes walk behind the Kunstmuseum.
+- Location: Next to the Rhine River, a few minutes walk behind the Kunstmuseum.

 I won’t even try to analyze and give my two cents on the art collection.
-However, as a layman, I definitely felt like Charlotte York (from Sex and the City, except she is an art expert), admiring art in one of the very modern and special art exhibitions in New York City.
+However, as a layman, I definitely felt Charlotte York (from Sex and the City, except she is an art expert), admiring art in one of the very modern and special art exhibitions in New York City.

-It is located a bit further, but you can still easily get there by tram (don’t forget your Basel Card for a discount).
+- It is not located directly in the city center but you can still easily get there by tram.

-Find out more opening hours and prices.
+- Find out more opening hours and prices (don’t forget your Basel Card for a discount).

-Actually, the hiking path is pretty special because in a short amount of time, you can hike from Switzerland to Germany (and France).
-There is no border control, but please bring your passport/ID/visa with you – just in case.
+However, there is a nice hiking path which is pretty special.
+In a short amount of time, you can hike from Switzerland to Germany (and France).
+There is no border control, but bring your passport/ID/visa with you – just in case.